-Preliminarily, we tested ARIMA models on both the Jul-Sep and Oct-Mar catch time series and found little support for auto-regressive errors (ARIMA models with a MA component) based on diagnostic tests of the residuals and model selection.
-The best supported ARIMA models were simple AR models (xt=bxt-1+ϵt).
-This lack of strong auto-correlation in residuals has been found in other studies that tested ARIMA models for forecasting small pelagic catch (Stergiou & Christou, 1996).
-We thus used AR-only models, however we tested both linear and non-linear models using generalized additive models (GAMs, Wood, 2017) of the form xt=sxt-1+ϵt and tested time-varying linear models with dynamic linear models (DLM).
-GAMs allow one to model the effect of a covariate as a flexible non-linear function while DLMs allow the effect of the covariate to vary over time.
+In preliminary testing of ARIMA models, we found little support for autoregressive errors (ARIMA models with MA components) based on diagnostic tests of the residuals and model selection.
+The best-supported ARIMA models were simple AR models (xt=bxt-1+ϵt).
+Similar lack of strong autocorrelation in residuals has been found in other studies involving the testing of ARIMA models for the forecasting of small pelagic catches (Stergiou & Christou, 1996).
+We thus used AR-only models; however, we tested linear and non-linear models with generalized additive models (GAMs; Wood, 2017) of the form xt=sxt-1+ϵt, and time-varying linear models with dynamic linear models (DLMs).
+GAMs enable modeling of the effect of a covariate as a flexible non-linear function and permit estimation of the smoothing parameter for the response curve, and DLMs allow the effect of the covariate to vary over time.
 Our GAM approach is analogous to that taken by Jacobson and MacCall (1995) in a study of the effects of SST on Pacific sardine recruitment.

-The first step in our analysis was to determine the catch model: the model for current catch as a function of the past catch.
-We explored four classes of models: null models with a simple function of prior catch, linear regressive models with one to two years of prior catch, dynamic linear models (DLM) which allow the regression parameters to vary (Holmes et al., 2012, using the MARSS package in R), and GAMs to allow the effect of prior catch to be non-linear.
-One feature of GAMs is that they allow the smoothing parameter of the response curve to be estimated.
-We fixed the smoothing parameter at an intermediate value so that smooth responses were achieved.
-Multi-modal or overly flexible response curves would not be realistic for our application.
-We fit GAMs with smooth terms represented by penalized regression splines (Wood, 2011, using the mgcv package in R) and fixed the smoothing term at an intermediate value (sp=0.6).

-We compared the following catch models:
+The first step in our analysis was to determine the model for current catch as a function of past catch.
+We explored four classes of model: naïve (null) models with a simple function of prior catch, linear regressive models with 1–2 years of prior catch data, DLMs (using the MARSS package in R; Holmes, Ward, & Wills, 2012), and GAMs.
+We fit GAMs with smooth terms represented by penalized regression splines (using the mgcv package in R; Wood, 2011) and fixed the smoothing term at an intermediate value (sp = 0.6) to obtain smooth responses, as multimodal or overly flexible response curves would not be realistic for our application.
+We thus compared the following catch models:

-null: ln(Ci,t)=ln(Cj,t-1)
+naïve (null): ln(Ci,t)=ln(Cj,t-1)

 random walk: ln(Ci,t)=α+ln(Cj,t-1))+ϵt